 He woke up, immediately asked to use the potty and picked out his own underpants, so naturally I was lulled into a false sense of accomplishment…which was quickly dashed when he (again) peed all over the kitchen chair.
 BUT, the rest of the morning was accident-free, and we even left the house and went for a half-hour walk with no incident.
 My husband noticed that 1 p.m. to 3 p.m. seemed to be the witching hour the day before, so we watched him like hawks at this time…and were able to thwart one #1 related mishap but were too slow for #2.
 Post-nap, he was a golden child, asking to the use the potty, ruining his dinner with nine million M&Ms and not soiling the towel I was finally smart enough to put down on his chair.

 Guys.
 We had a no-pee-accident day!
 We even brought him to Home Depot, where he successfully used this handy little portable seat to pee in a public restroom.
 (Bless.)
 We stopped being quite so draconian with the every-20-minutes rule, and relied more on monitoring his liquid intake to see when he’d have to go.
 Poop remained less successful…he had one underpants-related mishap, and then again in his diaper.
 But baby steps…right?

 The method definitely works, but it’s ambitious to call it three days, and I can’t say we’re too close on the poop front.
+(And we're aware that most kids still end up using diapers at night for a while even after being potty trained.)
 But well worth it, and we’ll certainly continue with this plan on days four, five and beyond.
 And as they say, “sh*t happens.”